dmgeorge56/Thesis/README.md

   b.
 Code to get summary stat tables
   c.
 Summary Statistics include the following:
     i.
-Variable Name, Variable Definition, Mean/Average, Min, Max ii.
-Variables to Include:
+Variable Name, Variable Definition, Mean/Average, Min, Max
-       - Deaths
-       - Number of Recipients of Medicaid By State By Year
-       -

  5. Code for Regressions